priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 56.
 547. Number of Provinces
 ## Day 57.
 1232.
 Check If It Is a Straight Line.
 ## Day 58.
 1502.
 Can Make Arithmetic Progression From Sequence.
-# Day 59.
+## Day 59.
 1351.
 Count Negative Numbers in a Sorted Matrix
+## Day 60.
+744. Find Smallest Letter Greater Than Target